Fueled by Ramen: History

 In 2007, the label opened an office in midtown Manhattan, and that same year Paramore's album Riot! debuted in the top 20 of the U.S. Billboard 200, was certified gold and a year later gained platinum status.
 Panic! at the Disco's second studio album Pretty.
-Odd. achieved similar success, debuting at number 2 on the Billboard 200 charts, selling over 139,000 copies in its first week, and gaining platinum success.
+Odd. achieved similar success, debuting at number 2 on the Billboard 200 charts, selling over 139,000 copies in its first week, and gaining platinum status.
 Later in 2016, Panic! at the Disco's fifth studio album Death of a Bachelor debuted at number 1, selling 196,000 copies in its first week, making it the fastest-selling album in the label's history.

 In 2012, Fueled By Ramen signed musical duo Twenty One Pilots.
-They released their label debut album Vessel in 2013, which included songs, "Ode to Sleep", "Holding on to You", "House of Gold", and "Car Radio".
-In 2015, they released their breakthrough studio album Blurryface, which included singles, "Tear in My Heart", "Fairly Local", "Stressed Out", "Heavydirtysoul" and "Ride".
-The album peaked at number 1 on the US Billboard Top 200 charts, and was certified quintuple platinum after selling over 5 million copies in the U.S. alone.
-"Stressed Out" is the most viewed music video on Fueled by Ramen's YouTube channel, accumulating over 2.5 billion views as of August 2022.
+They released their label debut album Vessel in 2013, which included "Ode to Sleep", "Holding on to You", "House of Gold", and "Car Radio".
+In 2015, they released their breakthrough studio album Blurryface, which included "Tear in My Heart", "Fairly Local", "Stressed Out", "Heavydirtysoul" and "Ride".
+The album peaked at number 1 on the US Billboard Top 200 charts, and was certified sextuple platinum after selling over 6 million copies in the U.S. alone.
+"Stressed Out" is the most viewed music video on Fueled by Ramen's YouTube channel, accumulating over 3.121 billion views as of Sep 22, 2025.

 In June 2018, Warner Music Group announced that Fueled by Ramen, amongst other labels, would be included in a new parent label, Elektra Music Group.
 It officially launched on October 1, 2018.
 In June 2022, Elektra Music Group, and subsequently Fueled by Ramen, was merged into the new umbrella label group 300 Elektra Entertainment.

+In October 2024, 300 Elektra Entertainment, and subsequently Fueled by Ramen, was merged into the new umbrella label Atlantic Music Group, though still retaining imprints on releases.

 Award certifications

-Twelve albums released by Fueled By Ramen have been certified Platinum (some multiple times) by the Recording Industry Association of America for sales of one million units or more:
+Thirteen albums released by Fueled By Ramen have been certified Platinum (some multiple times) by the Recording Industry Association of America for sales of one million units or more: